Ultimate Guide to Install Removable Magnetic Window Insulation

 Removable Magnetic Window Insulation

-The magnets must first attach to something for a magnetic seal to develop.
+For a magnetic seal to develop, the magnets must first attach to something.
 Typically, this involves a metal bracket being permanently fastened to your window frame, which can be challenging to install.
 However, once in place, the rest of the magnetic window insulation process is easy to install, offering a cost-effective solution.

 Second, removable window insulation is unsightly, with and without the window insert.
 Third, even after removing the window insert, a sizable metal bracket still surrounds your window.